 - 2017 – to date Associate Professor at the Saint Petersburg State University.

-Formal languages theory and applications, formal grammars and other languages specification formalisms, parallel and asynchronous computations.
+Formal languages theory and applications (for biology, graph databases, static code analysis), formal grammars and other languages specification formalisms, parallel and asynchronous computations.